brightdigit/ContributeWordPress/Content/articles/project-budget-ios-app.md

 might seem simple, turned out to be complex to create, because many users needed ways of tracking their certification training credits in two or more States and credits for each requirement needed to be tracked separately.
-It certainly wasn't something the client thought was going to be needed, and while many of the app's users didn't need it, it ended up being a necessary feature.
+It certainly wasn’t something the client thought was going to be needed, and while many of the app’s users didn’t need it, it ended up being a necessary feature.

 ## How well do you need it done?

 Another factor to consider is the level of quality you need for your app.
-Assuming you've hired a reputable developer, the more time and money you can provide them, the higher quality the app will be: things like a more attractive and easy-to-use user interface, fewer bugs and a way to handle them, or whether you can use the app offline.
+Assuming you’ve hired a reputable developer, the more time and money you can provide them, the higher quality the app will be: things like a more attractive and easy-to-use user interface, fewer bugs and a way to handle them, or whether you can use the app offline.